How Atrial Fibrillation Progresses

 While atrial fibrillation may start out somewhat benign, over time it may progress and become much more serious.

 During early episodes, atrial fibrillation may go away by itself within a few minutes, though over time, it may require medicine to go away.
-Some of the afib patients that we have spoken with said that in the early stages their atrial fibrillation symptoms were infrequent and often well-controlled by medication, which usually included rate control drugs or rhythm control drugs in combination with anticoagulants, such as Coumadin® or warfarin.
+Some of the afib patients that we have spoken with said that in the early stages their atrial fibrillation symptoms were infrequent and often well-controlled by medication, which usually included rate control drugs or rhythm control drugs in combination with anticoagulants to prevent strokes.

 But over time, however, their atrial fibrillation episodes became more frequent, or lasted longer, and medication became less effective or even stopped working altogether.
 For some patients, the occasional episodes transformed over time and became constant.